Kasturisangale/DScodes/README.md

 # DScodes
-This contains codes from Data Structure.
+This Repository contains codes from Data Structure.